os-chip-design/caravel_leros_2025/README.md

 Then build the project as described in [the Docs](docs/source/index.md).

-This repository contains the DTU subsystem from the [Edu4Chip](https://edu4chip.github.io/) project.
+This repository contains the DTU subsystem from the [Edu4Chip](https://edu4chip.github.io/) tapeout project.

 ## TODO